Now, more than ever, we need to show up as Texas Strong and help San Antonio, our big city with a small-town feel.

 By helping restaurants stay open, we keep people working, and keep the food supply chain healthy.
 On top of that, the meals restaurants cook and deliver are free to hard-working frontline workers.
 These heroes in scrubs and uniforms are here for us every day, every shift.
 Let's show them some love by making sure they have tasty and wholesome meals to keep them going.

-Frontline Foods was established in response to COVID-19, and has partnered with World Central Kitchen, a 501(c)3 nonprofit organization established by humanitarian chef Jose Andres.
+Frontline Foods was established in response to COVID-19, and is part of World Central Kitchen, a 501(c)3 nonprofit organization established by humanitarian chef Jose Andres.
 The San Antonio chapter launched in early April and is led by a small team of volunteers.

 Your tax-deductible donation goes directly to restaurants preparing meals for essential workers.
 This is a win-win for Bexar County restaurant workers and frontline workers.

-Check out recent stories about our local efforts:
+Check out these news stories about our efforts:

 Stay tuned for much more!
-We'll be feeding other hard-working frontline workers while supporting San Antonio's restaurants.
+As long as we keep getting donations, we'll continue feeding hard-working frontline workers while supporting San Antonio's restaurant workers.